 Hudson Headwaters has a long history of providing clinical rotations for APC students.
 Demand for these rotations increased dramatically in the last several years, necessitating a more formal application process that prioritizes employees, their families, and local students.
 During the calendar year 2019, we placed six students providing about 1,140 hours of precepted clinical time.
 Click here to apply.

 Shadow or Observation Experience

 In the current health care environment, we need to balance the value of having local learners get a first-hand clinical experience with the potential exposure to unexpected illness and impactful clinical situations.
-For this reason, we no longer allow shadow experiences for individuals under 16, and all shadow experiences are currently suspended due to COVID-19.
+For this reason, we no longer allow shadow experiences for individuals under 16, Students and people seeking shadow experience must be completely COVID vaccinated and provide documentation.